Malayalam writer S Hareesh's controversial novel Meesha once again hogged the limelight as it won the Kerala Sahitya Akademi award on Monday.

-The English translation of the novel – Moustache by Jayasree Kalathil – won Hareesh the Rs 25 lakh-award, touted as the biggest literary award in India in terms of prize money.
+Meesha's English translation - Moustache - had won the JCB Prize for Literature in 2020.
+The novel was translated into English by Jayasree Kalathil.
+The Rs 25-lakh award is touted as the biggest literary award in India in terms of prize money.

 Hareesh, in an interview with Onmanorama, says that he is least bothered about political correctness when it comes to writing.
 He also traces the route map of his literary career and narrates the story behind Meesha.

 Here is the edited excerpts from an interview:

 Q: JCB award carries a whopping Rs 25 lakh as prize money.
 Have you ever thought that you could make so much money from writing?

 Never.
 I have never had such thoughts.
 I always considered writing as a side activity.
 After sometime, I realised that writing is the only activity that I can carry out with a little bit of confidence.
 I never thought of making money with that.
 However, there's nothing wrong in making money because it gives us a lot of freedom.
 It also helps us spend more time on writing without much tension about daily life.